-We will file in the docket all comments we receive, as well as a report summarizing each substantive public contact with FAA personnel about these special conditions.
+We will file in the docket all comments we receive, as well as a report summarizing each substantive public contact with FAA personnel concerning these special conditions.
 You can inspect the docket before and after the comment closing date.
-If you wish to review the docket in person, go to the address in the ADDRESSES section of this preamble between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+If you wish to review the docket in person, go to the address in the ADDRESSES section of this preamble between 7:30 a.m. and 4 p.m., Monday through Friday, except Federal holidays.

-We will consider all comments we receive by the closing date for comments.
+We will consider all comments we receive on or before the closing date for comments.
 We will consider comments filed late if it is possible to do so without incurring expense or delay.
 We may change these special conditions based on the comments we receive.

-If you want us to let you know we received your comments on these special conditions, send us a preaddressed, stamped postcard on which the docket number appears.
+If you want us to acknowledge receipt of your comments on this proposal, include with your comments a selfaddressed, stamped postcard on which you have written the docket number.
 We will stamp the date on the postcard and mail it back to you.